top of page

 What’s included on the route?
 Each day’s route has recommended places to stop for coffee in the morning and afternoon, a suggested lunch stop and planned fuel stops.

 How long is each day’s ride?
-Each leg of the tour is planned to be a full day in the saddle: check-out and get on the road at 9am, getting to the next hotel at 5:30-6pm.
-That's with coffee stops and lunch - it's not a hardcore slog but a relaxed riding holiday.
+Each leg of the tour is planned to be a full day in the saddle: check-out and get on the road at 9am, getting to the next hotel round 5:30pm.
+That's with coffee stops and lunch - it's a relaxed riding holiday rather than a hardcore slog.
 Saddle-time rating: six out of 10.

 Download the tour